 Hamilton, ON L8R 1M7

-Students attend most lectures with the cohort of 80 students, and are separated into four sets of 20 for laboratory activities.Top
+Lectures are a cohort of 80 students, and in sets of 20 for laboratory activities.Top

 If you feel you have completed courses equivalent to MLS courses, you may apply for individual transfer credit within the first two weeks of the program start.

 In Levels 1, 2, and 3, prepare to be in class from 0830 to 1630, Monday through Friday.
-Outside of class time, students are required to work on homework assignments, group projects, and private or group study.
 An average of 4-5 hours homework per day can be anticipated.